SuiMachine/LiveSplit.RedFaction/README.md

 Requirements
 -------
 * LiveSplit 1.6+
+* One of the following Red Faction client versions:
+	* Official version v1.20 or 1.21
+	* Dash Faction (any version)
-* Red Faction 1.20 (can be DashFaction) or Pure Faction 3.0d
+	* Pure Faction 3.0d or 3.0e

 Install
 -------